The pros and cons of gay NSA – is No Strings Attached really possible?

-Then one depressing birthday (incidentally, the one after I saw Paolo for the final time), I decided to throw caution, moralising, and every single thought about the future to the wind and take the NSA plunge with a man I met at a club in Buenos Aires.
+One depressing birthday, I decided to throw caution, moralising, and every single thought about the future to the wind and take the NSA plunge with a man I met at a club in Buenos Aires.
 I’m terrible at names anyway, and I rarely remember them, so it’s not like it was going to kill me not to ask for his.

 The experience itself was unmemorable, but I’ll never forget the way it made me feel – not cheap and dirty, as I was expecting, but strangely liberated and, well, clean.
 There were no messy emotions.
 I was able to turn off my brain in a way I couldn’t before when I was half-thinking about the future.
 If I was never going to see him again, who cared what he thought about me?
 I could go way out of character for once and just live in the moment.

-But once the moment was over, there was nothing – no future prospect, not even afterglow, which has always been my second-favourite movement in the extended sex suite (my favourite being the dance leading up to the first kiss).
-That’s the downside of NSA for me, and being that I’m a cuddler/spooner, it’s a pretty major one.
+But once the moment was over, there was nothing – no future prospect, not even afterglow.
+That’s the downside of NSA.
 Although I was proud of myself for giving it a go, and I could finally say I understood why people do it, it wasn’t really me.

 Hearts in armour

 It’s still not me, but I have an even better understanding of NSA today than I did right after that mind-opening birthday sex.
-I think that for some, it’s almost a form of armour, especially in big cities, where, to quote the guy at the 2:19 point in this clip, nothing means anything.
+For some, it’s almost a form of armour.

-A friend in Sydney once described it as “transactional,” which perfectly captures the meat-market aspect of NSA.
+A friend in Sydney once described sex as “transactional” – perfectly capturing the meat-market aspect of NSA.
 If he’s just a body, not a person, he might dirty your sheets, but he can’t hurt you.

-And if you’re after instant gratification — and in the hook-up app age, nearly everyone seems to be – NSA is the uncomplicated way to get it.
-You can turn off your mind and just enjoy now.
+If you’re after instant gratification – in the hook-up app age, nearly everyone seems to be – NSA is the uncomplicated way to get it.
+You can turn off your mind and just enjoy the now.

 Who cares if you don’t remember it an hour later?
-There can be another new NSA session soon enough, if you want it, because there’s always another hot guy “looking.”
-And for me, “hot” is key to NSA because if personality isn’t going to be a factor, the NSA prospect has only the physical to work in his favour.
+There can be another new NSA session soon enough, if you want it, because there’s always another guy who is looking.